-- Ensure that medical information is released only in accordance with applicable Federal or State law in pursuant to court orders or subpoenas. - Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all Federal and State Laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Medical Records are protected from unauthorized access. - Access to computerized confidential information is restricted. - Precautions are taken to prevent inadvertent or unnecessary disclosure of protected health information. - Education and training for all staff on handling and maintaining protected health care information.
+• Ensure that medical information is released only in accordance with applicable Federal or State law in pursuant to court orders or subpoenas.

+- Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all Federal and State Laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Protect Medical Records from unauthorized access. - Restrict access to computerized confidential information. - Take precautions to prevent inadvertent or unnecessary disclosure of protected health information. - Educate and train all staff on handling and maintaining protected health care information. - Ensure that confidential information, such as patient race, ethnicity, preferred language, sexual orientation, gender identity, and social determinants of health is protected.

 Additional information on medical records is available from your local Molina Quality department.
-For additional information regarding HIPAA please see the Compliance section of this Provider Manual.
+For additional information regarding HIPAA, please see the Compliance section of this Provider Manual.